Denniswegereef/real-time-web-1819/README.md

 There is a track loop what every 25 seconds gives to every playing user a rendered html block served with websockets.
 So everybody will get the same track on the same moment.

+**Currently disabled**

 People can guess with the input to the track and artists, the more artists the less points each they give.
 I use a small package called [string-similarity](https://www.npmjs.com/package/string-similarity) to match the answer, so when you type `Ed sheran` instead of `Ed Sheeran` you still get points but for the fault in your answer a little less points.

+Well for now this approach doesn't work with such edge cases.
+Let's the current track is `Frank Ocean - solo`.
+If people just type out Frank Ocean it works fine, but if they guess the whole answer in 1 time.
+The approach doesn't work.

+So currently now you have only 1 guess, and you have to get it **right**.
+The mini algoritm check for every possible case and assigns points based on what was correctly in the string.

-There is a firebase store with it to store the users, their points and their total amount of guesses for now.
+There is a firebase store with it to store the users,their points and their total amount of guesses for now.

 ## Data